Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-I’ve helped countless clients lose weight during the decade I’ve been a fitness coach, and one of the most common concerns my clients have is whether they’ll get stretch marks if they lose some pounds.
+I’ve helped countless clients lose weight during the decade I’ve been a fitness trainer, and one of the most common concerns my clients have is whether they’ll get stretch marks if they lose some pounds.

-I talked with a dermatologist friend and my clients who had a weight loss to get their perspective.
-Here’s what you should know about stretch marks and weight loss.
+I talked with a dermatologist friend and my clients who had lost weight to get their perspective.

 Quick Summary